 It does not take very much to prevent this from happening to you, you just need to spend a few minutes and complete the job.
 I don’t care what chemicals you use to clean the lines or if you simply use the fuel in the line you do not know, you can not know, if you have opened a weak spot in the line, without testing for it.

-What I always did (I learned the hard way) was after cleaning and flushing the line and the filter can, I always attached a pressure gauge to one end of the line and using my hand pump (also called a push/pull pump) on the other end I would pressurize the line to about 10 psi.
+What I always did (I learned the hard way) after just getting started with a Karcher to clean the line and the filter can, I always attached a pressure gauge to one end of the line and using my hand pump (also called a push/pull pump) on the other end I would pressurize the line to about 10 psi.
 The line must be completely disconnected from the system so to protect the fuel pump seal from this pressure.
 If you had any leak in the line, it would now be evident.
 If there is a leak, you now can charge for the oil line replacement.
 Instead of having Mr. Jones as a litigant in the lawsuit, you will have a customer that is willing to pay for the new oil line.
 Although he may not be happy about it, he’ll have his home intact when he gets back home.

 Other protection devices to save you from this type of disaster could be an oil safety valve, which would have prevented the loss of the oil, and having the heating system on a communicating device to your office.
 With so many ways to protect yourself and your customers from this type of disaster, it makes no sense why you would not be offering them to your customers.

 Oh, I can hear you now, ‘I heard about this happening, but I’m careful.”
 Yep, we’re all careful, but trust me, this can happen, this has happened, and it will happen again.
 Complete the job and test those lines after you have cleaned them.
 It can happen to you!